Ashbel Smith Professor of Education Leadership & Policy, The University of Texas at Austin

 Research and Development at the University of Texas at Austin

-Dr. Reyes is passionate about education research and the craft of teaching.
+Dr. Reyes is passionate about teaching and research on student success.
 In his writing, Dr. Reyes focuses on Education and Opportunity, particularly on student success for children of poverty.
-His work has focused on urban students, language learners, migrant students, and border students-all children of poverty.
-His academic work has transcended the "the blaming game" and has focused on what is possible with these students and their success in schools.
+His work is focused on the intersection of policy and leadership that facilitate student success.
+His research has focused on culturally and linguistically diverse, and often marginalized students such as urban students, language learners, migrant students, and border students, among others.
+His academic work has transcended the the blaming game and has focused on what is possible with these students and their success in schools.

 Currently, he is pursuing several related questions; the first question is focused on enhancing student learning and education transitions to postsecondary education and adulthood.
-Four primary research questions are being explored in this area of study: 1) To what extent policy/education reform enhances learning for high poverty children?
-2) To what extent policy or organizational factors help or hinder student persistence through high school and postsecondary institutions?
+Four primary research questions are being explored in this area of study: 1) To what extent do leadership and education reform (policy) enhance learning for high poverty children?
+2) To what extent does leadership/school design factors help or hinder student persistence through high school and postsecondary institutions?
 3) Who gains access to postsecondary institutions and why?
-What is the role of families and others in successful transitions? and; 4) Who eventually completes their postsecondary education and earns some type of degree or certificate and why?
+What is the role of teachers/leaders, and others in successful student transitions? and; 4) Who eventually completes their postsecondary education and earns some type of degree or certificate and why?

-Dr. Reyes has authored several books, including Resiliency and Success: Migrant Children in the US (2004); Lessons from High Poverty High Performance Schools: Creating Learning Communities (1999); and Teachers and Their Workplace: Commitment, Performance, and Productivity (1990).
-In addition, Dr. Reyes has authored numerous scholarly articles, book chapters, and monographs in several prestigious journals such as Educational Administration Quarterly, the High School Journal, Journal of Educational Research, and the Hispanic Journal of Behavioral Sciences.
+Dr. Reyes has authored several books, including Resiliency and Success: Migrant Children in the US (2004); Lessons from High Poverty High Performing Schools: Creating Learning Communities (1999); and Teachers and Their Workplace: Commitment, Performance, and Productivity (1990).
+In addition, Dr. Reyes has authored numerous scholarly articles, book chapters, and monographs in several prestigious journals such as Educational Researcher, Educational Administration Quarterly, the High School Journal, Journal of Educational Research, Journal of Teacher Education, Journal of Educational Policy, and the Hispanic Journal of Behavioral Sciences.

-He is the Executive Director of the Texas Education Research Center.
-The mission of the Texas Education Research Center is to maintain a longitudinal data system for the State of Texas; and to provide social scientists and other researchers access to such database to study and analyze significant questions to improve educational policy, educational outcomes, and labor outcomes within the confines of a highly secured environment.
+Currently, he is the Executive Director of the Texas Education Research Center which mission is to maintain a longitudinal data system for the State of Texas; and to provide social scientists and other researchers access to such database to study and analyze significant questions to improve educational policy, educational outcomes, and labor outcomes within the confines of a highly secured environment.

 He holds the Ashbel Smith Professor in Education Policy and Administration at UT Austin.
-Reyes began his career as an assistant professor in the Department of Educational Policy and Administration at the University of Kansas at Lawrence from 1985-87.
+Reyes began his career as an assistant professor in the Department of Educational Policy and Administration at the University of Kansas at Lawrence from 1985-86.
+He returned to the University of Wisconsin as a faculty member; later he moved to the University of Texas at Austin where he has been the last 30 years as a faculty member.

 Academic Leadership and Service at the University of Texas System

-Prior to his role as Associate Vice Chancellor, Dr. Reyes was Associate Dean of Graduate Studies and Professor of Education Policy and Administration at The University of Texas at Austin from 1996-2003.
+Prior to his roles as Executive at UT System, Dr. Reyes was Associate Dean of Graduate Studies and Professor of Education Policy and Administration at The University of Texas at Austin from 1996-2003.
 The Associate Dean assists the Vice President and Dean of the Graduate School on overall graduate academic policy, the administration of inter-institutional collaboration, student recruitment, fellowship administration, and academic graduate program review and evaluation in social sciences and professional schools.
-He managed multi-million-dollar budget and significant resources for fellowship awards.
+He managed multi-million-dollar budgets and significant resources for fellowship awards.
+During this time (Post-Hopwood), Dr. Reyes helped develop fellowship programs that were race-neutral to comply with the Supreme Court decision on university admissions (Hopwood v.
+University of Texas 1996).

 Academic Leadership at The University of Texas at San Antonio

-Recently, Reyes finished his appointment as president ad Interim of The University of Texas at San Antonio, and served as the Chief Executive Officer of the University of Texas San Antonio until September, 2017.
+Recently, Reyes finished his appointment as president ad Interim of The University of Texas at San Antonio and served as the Chief Executive Officer of the University of Texas San Antonio until September 2017.
 He oversaw a budget of $550 million dollars.
-The university enrollment was of 30,000 students; it included 10 colleges and schools fully accredited.
-It boasts majors research centers, and institutes focused on economic development, community engagement, and an Institute of Texan Cultures that houses cultural and historical artifacts from those who founded the State of Texas.
+The university enrollment was over 30,000 students; it included 10 fully accredited colleges and schools.
+It boasts majors research centers and institutes focused on economic development, community engagement, and an Institute of Texan Cultures that houses cultural and historical artifacts from those who founded the State of Texas.

-Bringing a career of teaching, research, and administrative experience to his new position, Reyes' work is focused on defining strategic academic goals and priorities to advance university excellence, enhancing undergraduate student success, and developing a vision to integrate the university with the local, state, and global communities.
+Bringing a career of teaching, research, and administrative experience to this position, Reyes' work focused on defining UTSAs strategic academic goals and priorities to advance university excellence, enhancing undergraduate student success, and developing a vision to integrate the university with the local, state, and global communities

 Education and Awards

 Professional recognition for Dr. Reyes includes several notable distinctions.
+In 2018, he received the Roald Campbell Lifetime Achievement Award from the University Council for Educational Administration (UCEA) a national consortium of higher education institutions dedicated to improving education policy and administration.
+He was president of UCEA in 1991.
+Dr. Reyes received the Past Presidents Award for leading the UCEA in 1992.
 The National Academy of Education selected Dr. Reyes as a fellow.
-In 2007, Dr. Reyes received the Past President's Award for leading the University Council for Educational Administration, a national consortium of higher education institutions dedicated to improving education policy and administration.
 Dr. Reyes received the Distinguished Faculty Award from the Texas Association of Chicanos in Higher Education.
-He has also been named to numerous national committees to review the quality of university programs, such as the Ohio Board of Regents Review for Education Programs.
+He has also been named to numerous national committees to review the quality of university programs, including the Ohio Board of Regents Review for Education Programs.